Conserving mass, momentum, and energy for the Benjamin-Bona-Mahony, Korteweg-de Vries, and nonlinear Schr\"odinger equations: Performance comparisons

 The method of Andrews \& Farrell \cite{andrews2025conservative} conserves mass and energy for BBM.
 We apply their implementation and ours to the problem presented in Section 4.2.1 of that work.
 Namely, we solve the BBM equation on the domain $x\in[-50,50]$ with periodic boundary conditions and initial condition

-We solve up to time $t=2\times10^4$, and use a mesh with 100 degrees for both methods.
+We solve up to time $t=2\times10^4$, and use a mesh with 100 degrees of freedom for both methods.
 The method proposed here runs in about 0.40 seconds while that of Andrews \& Farrell runs in 1141 seconds.

 Finally, we also compare with the code of Bai et al.\ \cite{bai2024high}, which conserves mass and energy for the NLS equation.
 We consider the one-soliton problem from Section~4 of that work, given by